Central Institute of Psychiatry

-Central institute of Psychiatry Ranchi (CIP Ranchi) is an institute that is directly governed by the Government of India.
+The Central Institute of Psychiatry Ranchi (CIP Ranchi) is an institute that is directly governed by the Government of India.
 It is situated in Kanke, Ranchi in Jharkhand state of India.

 History

 The institute dates back to the days of the British Raj in India.
 The British established this hospital on 17 May 1918 with the name of 'Ranchi European Lunatic Asylum'.
 It had then a capacity of 174 patients (92 males and 82 females).
 It catered to the needs of the European mental patients only and it was under the direct control and management of Government of Bihar (then, Jharkhand was a part of Bihar).

 In 1922, it was put under the control of a board of trustees with various participating state governments represented in the Board and in the very same year its name was changed to 'European Mental Hospital'.
 The year 1922 is also notable for the fact that the institute was affiliated to the University of London for the Diploma in Psychological Medicine examination.
 It was a unique phenomenon since the postgraduate training in Psychiatry was nonexistent in India in those days.

+On May 17 2017, the then Governor Droupadi Murmu emphasized the critical need to elevate the Central Institute of Psychiatry (CIP) in Ranchi to the status of an Institute of National Importance is a significant step towards addressing the mental health crisis in India.
+It highlights the need for dedicated resources and attention to mental health, ensuring that institutions like CIP can continue to serve as beacons of hope and healing.